heptarch/heptarch.github.io/drafts/demon.md

  next morning, curiosity more powerful than the biting lowland cold.

-Auld "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Watson" as an "exceedingly sharp pupil of the modern developments".
+Auld "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces "Miss Watson" as an "exceedingly sharp pupil of the modern developments".
 He folds himself into a chair in the front row and tenderly motions her to begin.
  Miss Watson coughs nervously, and after another paternal nod,